Super 7: The Best Fried Chicken in Miami

 Publix

-Pro Tip: Get the 8-piece dark meat box – it's often fresher than the family meal deals and thighs always beat out dried-out breast meat. @publix // Locations throughout Florida
+Pro Tip: Get the 8-piece dark meat box, it’s often fresher than the family meal deals and thighs always beat out dried-out breast meat. @publix // Locations throughout Florida